Scientific Revenue is a company specializing in “turning players into payers,” as they say in their video demonstrating their dynamic pricing service.

 The developer also said that Square Enix paid their interns at Eidos Montreal some of the lowest wages in the city, there was no internal beta within corporate, the game constantly tracks player movements in the game and stores them in a server for analysis, and one programmer claimed that Square Enix’s upper management “doesn’t give a fuck about games.”

 For Sterling, this is just business as usual.
-Learn more about his work in the link below:
+Learn more about their work in the link below: